search form

 While background checks can provide valuable information for organizations, it is essential to conduct them in a lawful and ethical manner.
 Organizations must comply with relevant laws and regulations governing background checks, including the Fair Credit Reporting Act (FCRA), Equal Employment Opportunity Commission (EEOC) guidelines, and state-specific regulations.

-See also The Impact of Comprehensive Background Checks on Volunteer Program Success
+See also Uncovering Hidden Truths: The Power of Background Checks

 It is important for organizations to obtain written consent from volunteers before conducting a background check and to provide them with a copy of the results if adverse action is taken based on the findings.
 Volunteers should also have the opportunity to dispute any inaccurate or incomplete information contained in the background check report.